FINRA Regulatory Notice 21-45 FINRA Announces Update of the Interpretations of Financial and Operational Rules

-MSRB Regulatory Notice 2021-07 Request for Comment on Fair Dealing Solicitor Municipal Advisor Obligations and New Draft Rule G-46
+MSRB Information Notice 2021-18 Second Request for Comment on Fair Dealing Solicitor Municipal Advisor Obligations and New Draft Rule G-46

-The Municipal Securities Rulemaking Board (MSRB) is requesting comment on new draft Rule G-46 that would codify interpretive guidance previously issued in 2017.
-That guidance relates to the obligations of “solicitor municipal advisors” under MSRB Rule G-17, on conduct of municipal securities and municipal advisory activities (the “G-17 Excerpt for Solicitor Municipal Advisors”) and was originally included in a larger notice regarding the application of MSRB rules to solicitor municipal advisors.
-In addition to codifying the general substance of the G-17 Excerpt for Solicitor Municipal Advisors, the draft rule also would add additional requirements that would better align some of the obligations imposed on solicitor municipal advisors with those applicable to non-solicitor municipal advisors under Rule G-42, on duties of non-solicitor municipal advisors, and to underwriters under Rule G-17, on conduct of municipal securities and municipal advisor activities.
-The proposed codification of this guidance is a next step in the MSRB’s ongoing review of the catalogue of interpretive guidance in its rule book, as announced in MSRB Notice 2021-02.
-The MSRB invites all interested parties to submit comments in response to this request for comment, along with any other information they believe would be useful.
+The Municipal Securities Rulemaking Board (MSRB) is requesting a second round of comments on a new draft Rule G-46 that would codify certain statements in a notice issued in 2017.
+Those statements relate to the obligations of “solicitor municipal advisors” under MSRB Rule G-17, on conduct of municipal securities and municipal advisory activities (the “G-17 Excerpt for Solicitor Municipal Advisors”) and were originally included in a larger notice regarding the application of MSRB rules to solicitor municipal advisors.
+In addition to codifying the general substance of the G-17 Excerpt for Solicitor Municipal Advisors, the draft rule, Rule G-46, also would add additional requirements that would better align some of the obligations imposed on solicitor municipal advisors with those applicable to non-solicitor municipal advisors under Rule G-42, on duties of non-solicitor municipal advisors, to underwriters under Rule G-17, on fair dealing, and to certain solicitations undertaken on behalf of third-party investment advisers under the U.S. Securities and Exchange Commission’s marketing rule for investment advisers (the “IA Marketing Rule” or “IA Rule 206(4)-1”).

-FINRA Regulatory Notice 21-11 FINRA Requests Comment on Proposed Amendments to the Margin Rule Regarding When Issued and Other Extended Settlement Transactions
+FINRA Regulatory Notice 21-40 FINRA Requests Comment on Amendments to Rule 11880 Shortening the Settlement of Syndicate Account

 - Industry News